 National A Level Sociology Competition for Students!

 The National A Level Competition invites essays and short videos from sociology students allowing you to win an Apple iPad Mini and £500 for your school.
-Enter now via by emailing your submission to the BSA Membership Team.
+Entries are now closed and the winner will be announced in due course.

 The A Level Competition is open to anyone currently studying at A Level, AS Level, Scottish Higher Level or equivalent post-16 qualifications in sociology, and we encourage you to be as creative as possible with your answers!